12 Reasons to Snowmobile in Fernie, BC

 12. Plenty of Other Activities and Attractions to Explore!

 Fernie has great options for non-sledders or anyone looking for a day off the trails.
-Ski or snowboard at Fernie Alpine Resort, cross-country ski, try fatbiking, catski for the day or take a scenic catride to Island Lake Lodge for lunch and spa session.
+Ski or snowboard at Fernie Alpine Resort, explore the huge trail network by cross-country ski or fatbike.
 Enjoy the Aquatic Centre, Museum, movie theatre or live music at a family-friendly venue.
 Explore Historic Downtown’s shops, dining and cafes, or relax with a day at one of the many local spas.
 Fernie Things to Do.

 Get out snowmobiling in Fernie, BC this winter.
 Don't forget to share your adventure with #ferniestoke